Madame Zodiac: Trinity

 A woman claiming to be the original Madame Zodiac reappears in Trinity #12 (August 2008).
-The story has the Riddler (Edward Nigma) consulting with Madame Zodiac in order to uncover the secret behind a pattern of mysterious thefts; while there an antique gargoyle from Castle Branek (home of Morgaine le Fey) comes to life and attempts to kill him.
+The story has the Riddler (Edward Nigma) consulting with Madame Zodiac in order to uncover the secret behind a pattern of mysterious thefts; while there, an antique gargoyle from Castle Branek (home of Morgaine le Fey) comes to life and attempts to kill him.
 Madame Zodiac destroys the statue and adds its cost to her fee.
-She has two more minor appearances in issues 15 and 49, and a final off-panel mention in issue #52 where it is revealed that she "works both sides of the street too often to socialize with either one".

-Newspaper strip

-In the Batman newspaper strip in 1967, an earlier Madame Zodiac was introduced in the story "Cheap gunman" where Pretty Boy Floy employs his sister Flo to impersonate Madame Zodiac, the personal astrologer to a billionaire industrialist Tyrone Koom, in order to convince the businessman to turn his company over to Pretty Boy.